 - Use web-based forms, web-based applications, or digital services to ensure that user needs are addressed and digital transactions are more efficient and accurate

-- Be fully functional and usable on common mobile devices.
+- Be fully functional and usable on a wide variety of screens and devices.

 Web managers are also required to review, consolidate, and eliminate content as necessary, and ensure that all content is in compliance with the website standards of the Technology Transformation Services of the General Services Administration.